openfoodbroker/pynutrition/README.md

 Menu matcher is a smart generator for personalized nutrition plans.

+# Note for non-programmer users

+Please post an issue if any of the following steps is not clear enough.

+You need the following prerequisites:

+* If you are into trying out programming, to get the latest version, you'll need the tool *git* and run ```git clone https://github.com/openfoodbroker/pynutrition.git```.
+If not, just download a ZIP package from the [releases page](https://github.com/openfoodbroker/pynutrition/releases).
+* A PC (personal computer) with any popular operation system
+* Install recent version of the [Python](https://www.python.org/downloads/) programming language.
+* Install a code editor like Atom either Notepad++ or similar.
+* If needed, take a couple of minutes to focus on running commands in the system console while having an eye on the execution path.
+* To install program dependencies, run ```pip3 install - requirements.txt``` in the program folder.
+* Now you are all set!

 # How to use

 This first implementation requires the following steps.